caohai/azure-docs/articles/ansible/ansible-create-configure-aks.md

 ## Create a managed Azure Kubernetes Service instance

 Ansible needs a resource group to deploy all your resources into.
-The first section in an Ansible playbook creates a resource group named *test* in the *eastus* location:
+The first section in an Ansible playbook creates a resource group named *akstest1* in the *eastus* location:

 The second section in the playbook creates a Azure Kubernetes Service instance named *acctestaks1* in the resource group we created above.
 Enter your own *client_id* and *client_secret* in the *service_principal* part:
 ```yaml